COSC3020/isomorphism-connectivity-SamuelGlz/README.md

 Edges of B: $E_2$ = (w,x) (w,y) (x,y) (x,z) (y,z) (z,x)

-The graphs A and B not completeley connected, but they are isomorphic according to the aformentioned ormal definition of isomorphisim in that.
+The graphs A and B not completeley connected since there is not an edge for every pair of vertices, but they are isomorphic according to the aformentioned ormal definition of isomorphisim in that.

  $f: V_1 \rightarrow V_2$ such that $(u,v) \in E_1$ iff $(f(u),f(v)) \in E_2$